csev/cc4e/book/chap01.md

 determines whether the character in c is a digit.
 If it is, the numeric value of that digit is

-    c — 'O'
+    c — '0'

-This works only if 'O', '1', etc., are positive and in increasing order, and iF there is nothing but digits between 0 and 9'.
+This works only if '0', '1', etc., are positive and in increasing order, and iF there is nothing but digits between 0 and 9'.
 Fortunately, this is true for all conventional character sets.